kerberos-io/documentation/content/factory/getting-started/index.md

 ### Adding a new deployment

-By specifying a name for your Kerberos Agent, and it's corresponding RTSP url, a new Kubernetes deployment will be created for you, and a Kuebrnetes pod will be deployed to one of your installed nodes.
+By specifying a name for your Kerberos Agent, and it's corresponding RTSP url, a new Kubernetes deployment will be created for you, and a Kubernetes pod will be deployed to one of your installed nodes.

 {{< figure src="add-kerberos-agent.gif" alt="Deploy a single Kerberos Agent or in bulk." caption="Deploy a single Kerberos Agent or in bulk." class="stretch">}}

+#### Adding through ONVIF

+Instead of creating a new Kerberos Agent through a RTSP stream, you can discover streams through ONVIF, and enable additional features through ONVIF such as PTZ.
+Enable the ONVIF toggle, and type in the IP address, ONVIF username and ONVIF password.
+Click the verify connection, and select an RTSP stream from the profile list.

+{{< figure src="add-through-onvif.gif" alt="Deploy a Kerberos Agent with ONVIF capabilities." caption="Deploy a Kerberos Agent with ONVIF capabilities." class="stretch">}}

+Once the Kerberos Agent is added, PTZ and other ONVIF capabilities will be enabled through Kerberos Hub.

+{{< figure src="ptz-onvif.gif" alt="Moving a camera through ONVIF PTZ." caption="Moving a camera through ONVIF PTZ." class="stretch">}}

 ### Configuring a deployment